my-codeworks/diffident/README.md

 ## Internals

-Diffident uses the ruby StringScan object to walk through the input and collect Diffidentances.
+Diffident uses the Ruby StringScan class to walk through the input and collect differances.
 It records additions, subtractions, changes and can merge two diffs that might additionally contain conflicts.

 ## Installation